Introduction To Aspen Tree

 Root System Of Aspen Trees

-Aspen trees have sucking and Rhizomatic underground root system.
+Aspen trees have a sucking and Rhizomatic underground root systems.
 The roots of these trees help them to survive for thousands of years.
-Roots of Aspen hold great importance because the shoots of these trees grow from the trunk as well as from the roots.
-So even after the death of the parent plant, the roots can give rise to Ramets (clone) which do not actually let the plant die and makes the foliage survive from many years.
+The roots of Aspen hold great importance because the shoots of these trees grow from the trunk as well as from the roots.
+So even after the death of the parent plant, the roots can give rise to Ramets (clone) which do not let the plant die and makes the foliage survive for many years.
 These roots are invasive and hence are great for preventing soil erosion.
-The root spreadings of Aspen trees are mainly a tactic used by the plant during the unfavourable environmental conditions (scarcity of groundwater).
-The Aspen trees grown in the gardens or backyard can cause trouble due to its fast-spreading roots by causing damage to the concrete and nearby plant species.
+The root spreadings of Aspen trees are mainly a tactic used by the plant during unfavourable environmental conditions (scarcity of groundwater).
+The Aspen trees grown in the gardens or backyard can cause trouble due to their fast-spreading roots by causing damage to the concrete and nearby plant species.

 Root System Of Quaking Aspen